The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Immediate Actions Required

-• Restrict access to User Portal and Webadmin interfaces to trusted networks only
+• Restrict User Portal and Webadmin exposure to trusted management networks; remove WAN access where not strictly required.

 Patch Information